 RIT Dining operations waste comes from product packaging, food preparation, uneaten scraps, napkins and increasingly, from disposable food ware.
 We are combating waste generation through a number of approaches.

-Composted over 514,000 pounds of pre-consumer and post-consumer waste, and donated over 8,300 pounds of food as of June 2017
+Composted over 514,000 pounds of pre-consumer and post-consumer waste, and donated over 8,300 pounds of food to date.

 Reduction of Polystyrene

 RIT Dining has minimized the use of polystyrene (Styrofoam) from our locations and has replaced it with recyclable containers made from polypropylene (number 5 plastic).

 Guests receive 10 cents off any hot or cold beverage purchased at any dining location when they bring their own reusable cup/mug.